-- Interfaces should make sense

-- Sockets are still the core of interacting with services

-- RPC (& remote objects) great for local, non-web services ... but think about what happens when things fail

-- Will the service keep re-trying?

-- How long before it gives up?

-- Was any state lost on the server?

-- Can any failover happen automatically?
+- Sockets are still the core of interacting with services - Handle failure: what if your socket gets closed? - RPC (& remote objects) great for local, non-web services ... but think about what happens when things fail - Will the service keep re-trying? - How long before it gives up? - Was any state lost on the server? - Can any failover happen automatically? - Are you using something that only works with Python or Windows?